jrihon/thesis/chapters/00_chapter/mod.typ

   let contents = [
     Welcome to the first chapter of this doctoral thesis! \
     This introduction will guide you through the world of nucleic acids and how we describe and interpret molecules through means of computational modeling.
-    The first part details on the nucleic acids in nature and how we can modify them for particular applications.
-Afterwards we describe how we can mathematically approach their molecular structures and finalise with their fundamental characterising and how to study them from a computer's point of view.
+    The first part details the nucleic acids in nature and how we can chemically modify them for particular applications.
+Afterwards we describe how we can mathematically abstract their molecular structures.
+We close the chapter //finalise with their fundamental characterising and by elaborating on how we can fundamentally characterise these molecules from a computer's point of view.
   ]

   block(